 Before joining MassHousing, Kelleher was Senior Vice President and General Counsel of The Community Builders, Inc. (“TCB”), a Boston-based nonprofit developer that transforms communities through housing development and community investment.
 While at TCB, Kelleher worked extensively on complex development transactions and building effective programs to leverage greater community impact, including tax credit investment funds, a neighborhood stabilization loan program, and TCB’s initial new markets tax credit allocation.
 She previously practiced affordable housing law at Nixon Peabody LLC and served as program counsel for Community Planning & Development programs at the U.S. Department of Housing and Urban Development.
 Kelleher started her career as a teacher at Nativity Preparatory School, a middle school serving boys from low-income families living in Boston neighborhoods.

 Kelleher earned her bachelor’s degree from Boston College and her J.D. from Georgetown University.
-She is a member of the Urban Land Institute (Public Private Partnerships Product Council), Real Estate Finance Association, Massachusetts Bar, Boston Bar Association (former chair of Affordable Housing Committee), Real Estate Bar Association, ABA Forum on Affordable Housing and Community Development (former chair of Nonprofit Organizations Subcommittee) and the investment committee of the Healthy Neighborhoods Equity Fund, and has previously served as a board member at Nativity Preparatory School and the Washington Legal Clinic for the Homeless.
+She is a member of the Mayor's Supplier Diversity Advisory Council and the Mayor's Housing Task Force in Boston.
+She is a member of the Urban Land Institute (Public Private Partnerships Product Council), Real Estate Finance Association, and the Massachusetts Bar.
+She is also a member of the Board of the Massachusetts Community and Banking Council.
+She was previously a member of the Boston Bar Association (former chair of Affordable Housing Committee), ABA Forum on Affordable Housing and Community Development (former chair of Nonprofit Organizations Subcommittee) and the investment committee of the Healthy Neighborhoods Equity Fund, and previously served as a board member at Nativity Preparatory School and the Washington Legal Clinic for the Homeless.